NZRS/AsnLookupService/README.md

 # ASN Lookup Service

-Uses the DNS-based service by (http://www.team-cymru.org/IP-ASN-mapping.html)[Team Cymru] to collect information about Autonomous Service Numbers used in BGP.
+Uses the DNS-based service by
+[Team Cymru](http://www.team-cymru.org/IP-ASN-mapping.html) to collect information about Autonomous Service Numbers used in BGP.

 For each ASN it will execute the following DNS query against the local